 E. The County may enjoin illegal subdivision, transfer or sale of land by action of injunction.
 Any violation of these regulations shall constitute a misdemeanor and violations of such provisions shall be punished by a fine or by imprisonment for a term not exceeding 30 days, as provided in N.C.
-General Statute 14-4.
+General StatuteNCGS § 14-4153A-334.

-F. Any violation of the provisions of these regulations or a failure to comply with any of its requirements shall subject the offender to a stop work order (where applicable) and a civil penalty of \$50.00 per day for the first violation.
+F. As provided in NCGS §153A-123, Aany violation of the provisions of these regulations or a failure to comply with any of its requirements shallmay subject the offender to a stop work order (where applicable) and a civil penalty of \$50.00 per day for the first violation.
 If the same violation occurs on the same property within six (6) years after the initial violation is remedied, a civil penalty in the amount of \$100.00 per day shall automatically apply.
 If the same violation occurs on the same property within six (6) years after the second occurrence of the violation is remedied, a civil penalty in the amount of \$200.00 per day shall automatically apply.
-If the same violation occurs on the same property within six (6) years after the third or any subsequent occurrence of the violation is remedied, a civil penalty in the amount of \$500.00 per day shall automatically apply.
+If the same violation occurs on the same property within six (6) years after the second occurrence of the violation is remedied, a civil penalty in the amount of \$200.00 per day shall automatically apply.
+If the same violation occurs on the same property within six (6) years after the third or any subsequent occurrence of the violation is remedied, a civil penalty in the amount of \$200.00 per day shall automatically apply.
 For the purposes of assessing civil penalties each day such violation continues shall be considered a separate and distinct offense.
 In the case where a stop work order is violated, the fine can immediately be assessed at \$500 per day.
-If the stop work order violation continues after a second occurrence, the County may seek an injunction to halt the violation and increase the fine to \$2000 per day.